IlanCosman/tide/README.md

 - [MesloLGS NF Italic.ttf][]
 - [MesloLGS NF Bold Italic.ttf][]

 Open each file and click "Install".
-This will make the `Sauce Code Pro` font available to all applications on your system.
+This will make the `MesloLGS NF` font available to all applications on your system.
 Configure your terminal to use this font.

 ## Acknowledgments